daniel-stewart/LightSaber/README.md

 ## Chassis
 I've included STL files of the chassis I used to hold the electronics.
 Not the best design in the world, but it worked.
+I designed the hilt such that the chassis slides down and is stopped near the bottom.
+The inside radius of the tube is simply smaller at th bottom, stopping the chassis from falling all the way through.
+I held my chassis in place with the button.
+The button is positioned such that it prevents the chassis from sliding up.
+Simple, but it works.
+The distance from the center of the button to the top of the set of points inside the hilt where it begins getting smaller is 142.69 m.